 The CFX grand pianos sound realistic and beautiful.
 Take a listen:

 The clean highs and distinct bass are replicated beautifully through the speakers, and Yamaha includes their Intelligent Acoustic Control and Stereophonic Optimizer technology to ensure you’re always getting the best sound possible, whether through speakers or headphones.

-Sample-based technology might seem outdated when you consider the possibilities offered by piano-modelling technology, but there’s a certain subset of pianists (myself included) who still prefer the mic’d up sounds offered by sampled pianos.
+Sample-based technology might seem outdated when you consider the possibilities offered by piano-modeling technology, but there’s a certain subset of pianists (myself included) who still prefer the mic’d up sounds offered by sampled pianos.

 It’s boils down to personal preference, but to me, there’s a certain magic that comes with a well-sampled piano.

 While I’ve made by distaste for the GHS keys known in the previous section, the concert grand sounds included with this model do make up for it.